Zytronium/bird_api/README.md

 The "BIRD Hive" is a reference to the network connecting all bird drones together, similar to a hive mind.
 In actuality, the Hive is the MongoDB Atlas database that stores the data for each bird drone.

+### Bird Factories
+There are eighteen secret government bird manufacturing facilities spread across the United States.
+Whenever a new drone is created, it comes from one of these top secret factories.